Bluebell Photo Shoot What to Wear.

 I would urge you to keep away from strong and loud patterns.
 Likewise, logo’s and bright colours.
 In this instance simple clothing photographs best.
 However, I do like a bit of texture.
 A little frill, chunky jumper or scarf and denim jackets all work well.

-Remember also, that the woods can be quite dark and cool at this time of year.
+Remember also, that the woods can be quite dark and cool at bluebell time of year.
+Especially so as the ultimate time to photograph in the bluebells is early morning or as the sun is coming down in the afternoon.
 To sum up, make sure everyone has an extra layer to bung on.
 No one wants to be photographed if they are cold and miserable.

 As always, if there is anything personal that you would like to bring along to your shoot please feel free to do so.
 This may include a favourite teddy, book or maybe even wellies…all are welcome.